-The <provides> declaration states that this component offers a "Platform" service.
+The rovides> declaration states that this component offers a "Platform" service.

-The <config> node tells the platform driver about the known device resources.
-We declare the existence of a single "pio" device that features one memorymapped I/O range and the GIC interrupt 43.
-You may recall those values from Section 2.7.
+The <config> node tells the platform driver to determine the information about the present devices from the ROM module labeled "config", which allows us to specify both the device information and the policy inside the same <config> node.
+Without the devices_rom="config" attribute, the platform driver would request a "devices" ROM session instead.
+We declare the existence of a single "pio" device that features one memory-mapped I/O range and the GIC interrupt 43.
+You may recall those values from Section 2.8.